Lost-Outpost/sovngarde/CONFIGURATION.md

 If you wish to change the dodge key, do the following:
 + Double click on the TK Dodge RE mod in SEPTIMUS - SKELETON & ANIMATION
 + Navigate to the ini files tab
++ Change EnableTappingDodge to false to change the keybind
-+ On line line 5, change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)
++ Change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)

 ### ENB Presets
 To change ENB presets, do the following: